 Below is my daily experience when I had COVID-19.
-This is just for reference as COVID affects each person differently.
+What happened to me is only for reference, as COVID affects each person differently.

-March 17 – Found out my close friend was positive but asymptomatic.
+March 17 – I found out my close friend was positive but asymptomatic.
 Was tested immediately as direct contact.
 Instructed to quarantine for 14 days as a precaution.

-March 19 – The representative of MOPH called to inform me at 5 PM that I was positive of the virus and assessed me over the phone if I have any other health issues (diabetes, hypertension, asthma etc.) which I all have.
+March 19 – The representative of MOPH called to inform me at 5 PM that I was optimistic about the virus and assessed me over the phone to see if I have any other health issues (diabetes, hypertension, asthma etc.), which I all have.
 So, to be sure of my current health even if I am asymptomatic, I was told to be ready to be picked up as I had to go to the health centre for a thorough check-up.

 March 20 & 21 – Home quarantine.
 No news.

-March 22 – 10 AM Health Transport Team called telling me to be ready in an hour.
-Was picked up and spent the whole day at the centre for all lab tests and x-ray and ECG.
-At 5 PM the doctor told me they found an infection (mild pneumonia) in my lungs that I had to be hospitalized immediately and just needed to wait for the transport.
-At 7 PM transferred and admitted to Messaieed Hospital 36kms away from Doha.
+March 22 – 10 AM Health Transport Team called, telling me to be ready in an hour.
+I was picked up and spent the day at the centre for all lab tests and X-rays, and ECGs.
+At 5 PM, the doctor told me they found an infection (mild pneumonia) in my lungs and that I had to be hospitalised immediately and just needed to wait for transport.
+At 7 PM transferred and was admitted to Messaieed Hospital 36kms away from Doha.

 March 23 – No fever, mild diarrhoea and cough but all vitals normal.
 Allowed to go home for quarantine (or so I thought!)

-March 24 – 8 PM released from Messaieed Hospital then was surprised to be transferred to Al Wukair Quarantine Villas.
-This was where we will be finishing our quarantine.
-Full medical, housekeeping and catering team assisting the guests (as what they call us).
-We have WIFI access and have our rooms and washrooms and we can go out of the house and walk around the compound for exercise.
+March 24 – 8 PM released from Messaieed Hospital, then was surprised to be transferred to Al Wukair Quarantine Villas — where we would be finishing our quarantine.
+The medical, housekeeping and catering team assists the guests (as they call us).
+We have WIFI access and have our rooms and washrooms, and we can go out of the house and walk around the compound for exercise.

-We are called every morning to go for vitals at the nurse’s station and the doctors would call every day to check up on you.
-Food is being served based on your nationality (Filipino, Arabic, other Asian cuisines) so you can eat better.
+We were called every morning to go for vitals at the nurse’s station, and the doctors would call every day to check up on us.
+Food is served based on your nationality (Filipino, Arabic, or other Asian cuisines) so you can eat better.
 If you need toiletries or coffee or anything, you can call housekeeping or catering any time of the day.

-April 1 – 9 AM They called and confirmed I am ok to leave and clear!
+April 1 – 9 AM They called and confirmed I was ok to leave and clear!
 My app turned GREEN.
 I am now home!

 Knowing and experiencing COVID-19 are two different things.
-I couldn’t believe I would ever have it as I am addicted to handwashing and sanitizing with alcohol every few minutes.
-But when I had it, I was a little panicky but I told myself, I am still grateful I didn’t have bad symptoms.
-I didn’t want to stress myself as it will eat up my immunity more.
+I couldn’t believe I would ever have it as I am addicted to handwashing and sanitising with alcohol every few minutes.
+But when I had it, I was a little panicky, but I told myself I was still grateful I didn’t have bad symptoms.
+I didn’t want to stress myself as it would eat up my immunity more.

 Eat and rest.
 Don’t worry too much.
 The virus is already in your system.
 There’s nothing you can do until it subsides.
-Just keep a positive attitude (this type of positivity) and listen or watch good vibes movies or music.
+Just keep a positive attitude (this type of positivity) and listen to or watch good vibes, movies or music.
 Talk to your family.
 Support each other.

-Also, I am thankful that my 2nd home, Qatar, has been very helpful in this fight.
-They don’t care if they have to do lab tests a lot of times or swab test just to be sure we are safe.
-The food, facility, amenities — all superb.
-They never think of the money they spent as long as everyone will be safe — all free.
+Also, I am thankful that my 2nd home, Qatar, has been beneficial in this fight.
+They don’t care if they have to do lab tests a lot of times or swab tests to be sure we are safe.
+The food, facility, and amenities — are all superb.
+They never think of the money they spend as long as everyone is safe — all free.

-Hope my experience will give you a glimpse that COVID-19 is real and that it is here with us.
-Let us just all keep praying and be safe.
+I hope my experience will give you a glimpse that COVID-19 is real and that it is here with us.
+Let us all keep praying and be safe.